What an Evening! Dec 17th was Beautiful.

 A: Because the holiday meals are upon us!
 Between fancy silverware at Grandma's and buffet's at New Years' parties, last minute business deals, and eating Christmas meals with extended family, a few dining tips and tricks can go a long way.

 A: Because this is an instructional dinner, we will guide you through everything, from proper place settings to table manners and tips and tricks, and answer questions throughout the multi-course meal.

 Q: How much does this formal instructional dinner cost?

 A: Only $20 per person.
 We've worked hard with local companies who are sponsoring the event to make a formal, instructional dinner affordable.

 Q: Do I have to stay for the informal dance afterward?

 A: Of course not but we would love to have you!
 We will teach a couple easy line dances and do a couple Parent/Child dances, but mostly just play some music and have a good time.

 Q: I own a business, how can I sponsor the Fam Jam?

 A: There are a couple different sponsorship opportunities for companies that want to encourage etiquette training for young people—and promote professional development regardless of age!
-Please contact us for more information.
+Please contact us for more information or visit the sponsors page of our website and select a sponsorship tier online.
 We invite any and all of our sponsors to attend and send their staff to learn a little at this instructional meal.
-Call Page Rhoad at 770-861-3149
+Call Page Rhoad at 770-861-3149 with questions.

 Q: I have food allergies, will that be a problem?